 Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).
 They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.
 They will also allow access to push notifications and background sync APIs.

 Service workers only run over HTTPS, for security reasons.
-Having modified network requests, wide open to man in the middle attacks, and such attacks could be worse if allowed access to these powerful APIs.
+Most significantly, HTTP connections are susceptible to malicious code injection by man in the middle attacks, and such attacks could be worse if allowed access to these powerful APIs.
 In Firefox, service worker APIs are also hidden and cannot be used when the user is in private browsing mode.

 Note: Unlike previous attempts in this area such as AppCache, service workers don't make assumptions about what you are trying to do, but then break when those assumptions are not exactly right.
 Instead, service workers give you much more granular control.